Volunteer with YSI

 - In addition to the clearances above, if you will be volunteering at YSI’s Crisis Nursery, you will also need get a National Sex Offender Registration (NSOR) clearance by completing the NSOR form which will be forwarded to you by YSI’s Marketing Manager once you submit the volunteer application and clearances above; this clearance is obtained free of charge.

-- In addition to the clearances above, if you will be volunteering at YSI’s Youth Emergency Service (YES), you will also need to submit a health assessment, which includes results of a TB test or chest x-ray.
+- In addition to the clearances above, if you will be in direct contact with our clients, you will also need to submit a health assessment, which includes results of a TB test or chest x-ray.
 The assessment needs to be less than one (1) year old from the time of starting to volunteer; an updated assessment is required every two (2) years.
 The information that needs to be included on the assessment will be forwarded to you by YSI’s Marketing Manager once you submit the volunteer application and clearances above.

 - Completed volunteer applications and clearances paperwork (Must be the original clearances results paperwork) can be submitted in three ways: